Anjaligurram/Task1/README.md

+Problem Statement:
+TO PREDICT THE STOCK PRICE OF ANY COMPANY USING LSTM.

 ABOUT DATASET :
 This dataset contains historical data of Google's stock prices and related attributes.
 It consists of 14 columns and a smaller subset of 1257 rows.
 Each column represents a specific attribute, and each row contains the corresponding values for that attribute.